 In 2001, revisions to ch.
 NR 726, 716, 749, 811, and 812 implemented a Geographic Information System (GIS) Registry of Closed Remediation Sites to replace the requirement to record groundwater use restrictions at the County Register of Deeds Office.
 In 2002, additional rule revisions required the inclusion of sites with residual soil contamination on the GIS Registry.
 The GIS Registry currently includes locational information on sites closed with residual groundwater contamination above the ch.
-NR

-140 enforcement standards and sites closed with soil contamination above ch.
+NR 140 enforcement standards and sites closed with soil contamination above ch.
 NR 720 soil standards, as well as site specific information pertaining to where the contamination is on the property in question and at what concentration it was found at the time the closure decision was made.
-In 2006, new legislation in WI Act 418 replaced the use of deed restrictions for certain sites with residual contamination with conditions of closure and placement on the GIS Registry.
+In 2006, the spill law was amended (see s.
+292.12, Wis.
+Stats.) to expand the use of DNR's databases to track sites with residual contamination left in place at the time of case closure.